RenoFi/salesforce_streamer/README.md

 end
 ```

+### Prepare The Environment

 Set your Restforce ENV variables in order to establish a connection.
 See the
 Restforce API documentation for more details.
 Then start the server using the
 command line interface.

+### Launch The Streamer

+Launch the `streamer` service, pointing it to your push topic configuration YAML
+file and the entry point to your application.

 ```
 $ bundle exec streamer -C config/streamer.yml -r ./lib/app -x -v INFO